rafabelokurows/time_series_explorer/README.md

-# Daily Time Series Explorer
+# Time Series Explorer 📈

 ## Goal
 Streamlit app that allows the user to import their own time series CSV file and that gives a quick overview of time series features